-The J. Armand Bombardier Foundation is a family foundation created in 1965, following the death of the inventor Joseph-Armand Bombardier.
+The Fondation J. Armand Bombardier is a family foundation created in 1965, following the death of the inventor Joseph-Armand Bombardier.
 It is thanks to his wife and his daughters that the Foundation as we know it today lives on, for they have embraced the philanthropic wishes of Mr. Bombardier, accompanying the Foundation down new paths and diversifying its fields of implication.

 True to its roots, the Foundation still holds its head quarters at its birthplace: Valcourt, a small town in the Eastern townships.
 Not too far from the main building, you can find the Yvonne L. Bombardier Cultural Centre, a place where culture meets letters.
 All visitors can admire the wonderful seasonal art exhibitions and enjoy the connecting library, which serves the seven surrounding municipalities.